Today we're kicking off a new series entitled, “Insight's Inbox,” which are articles based on the reader email questions we receive.

 I hope this article base on an email conversation with a Insight's reader was helpful.

-If you have anything you would like to add to the above conversation, or have a question, please don't hesitate to use the “Leave a reply” for at the bottom of this page.
+If you have anything you would like to add to the above conversation, or have a question, please don't hesitate to use the “post a comment or question” for at the bottom of this page.

 Update: If you have your own question you'd like to ask, please post it as a comment on a related post here at TheAutomationBlog.com